Declaration on the Rights of Disabled Persons

-The Declaration on the Rights of Disabled Persons is a declaration of the General Assembly of the United Nations, made on 9 December 1975.
+The Declaration on the Rights of Disabled Persons is a human rights declaration of the General Assembly of the United Nations, made on 9 December 1975.
 It is the 3447th resolution made by the Assembly.

 As a resolution of the Assembly, it is not binding on member nations, but it forms a framework that may be drawn on for the purposes of international and domestic law.

 It consists of a lengthy preamble, and thirteen proclamations that broadly promote the rights of those with disabilities.

 In 2007 the Convention on the Rights of Persons with Disabilities was adopted.

 Proclamations

 The Declaration makes thirteen distinct proclamations: